Ugenteraan/aws-lambda-sqs/README.md

 # aws-lambda-sqs
-A function in lambda triggered by a data push to sqs.
+A nodejs function in lambda triggered by a data push to sqs using serverless.